 Humberto's case studies

-In late March 2019 a rare tropical storm formed in the South Atlantic basin, off the coast of Brazil.
+In late March 2019 a rare tropical storm formed in the south Atlantic basin.

 Cloud patterns and an anticyclone over Brazil